7 Comforting Bible Verses for Miscarriage

 Dear friend, my heart aches for you.
 I also want you to know that you are not alone.

-I invite you to return to these prayers as often as necessary as you endure this loss.
+I invite you to return to these Bible verses for miscarriage and loss as often as necessary as you endure this loss.
 Give yourself time to grieve.
 A miscarriage is a deep loss, and it will take months or even years for you to fully walk through this grief.
 Meanwhile, keep returning to the Lord.
 He is your source of comfort and strength.